Fight like a Woman: Domestic Violence and Female Judges in Brazil

 Lastly, we find that the gender conviction-rate gap has no impact on the probability of appeals, ruling reversals, or recidivism for female judges in domestic violence cases.
 Consequently, we conclude that there is no evidence that the gender conviction-rate gap affects the use of Appeals Courts' resources or the defendants' future criminal behavior.

-Combining these results, we conclude that a diverse and representative judiciary is paramount to fighting domestic violence.
+Combining these results, we conclude that a diverse and representative judiciary is likely relevant in the fight against domestic violence.
 Increasing representation in the court system might be one inexpensive way to adjudicate crimes that disproportionately affect women.

 \singlespace

 \thetable{A.\arabic{table}}

 \thefigure{A.\arabic{figure}}